DukeStatSci/github_auth_guide/README.md

 <img src="figures/github_jupyter1.png" width="100%" />

-This will launch a shell on the remote machine which will let you run the necessary commands to create your ssh keys.
+This will launch a shell on the remote machine which will let you run the necessary commands to create your SSH keys.
 In this prompt run the following command:

 ``` shell